ludwig-ai/ludwig/README.md

 Distributed Training
 --------------------

-You can distribute the training of your models using [Horovod](https://github.com/uber/horovod), which allows to train on a single machine with multiple GPUs as well as on multiple machines with multiple GPUs.
+You can distribute the training of your models using [Horovod](https://github.com/uber/horovod), which allows training on a single machine with multiple GPUs as well as on multiple machines with multiple GPUs.
 Refer to the [User Guide](https://uber.github.io/ludwig/user_guide/#distributed-training) for more details.